YinJC/uk-tex-faq/FAQ-compactbib.md

----
-layout: page
-title: Reducing spacing in the bibliography
+# Reducing spacing in the bibliography
----

 Bibliographies are, in fact, implemented as lists, so all the confusion about [reducing list item spacing](./FAQ-complist.html) also